-NCCI is proposing an increase in the LAE provision from 20.1% to 22.4%, for an estimated impact of +1.9%.
+NCCI is proposing an increase in the LAE provision from 22.4% to 23.3%, for an estimated impact of +0.7%.
 LAE is comprised of two components, Defense and Cost Containment Expenses ("DCCE") and Adjusting and Other Expenses ("AOE").

-NCCI's has proposed a new method for determining the DCCE portion of the LAE.
+Last year, NCCI's proposed a new method for determining the DCCE portion of the LAE.
 Previously, the DCCE portion of the LAE provision has been calculated based on a selected countrywide DCCE provision calculated from the NCCI Call for Loss Adjustment Expenses ("Financial Call #19").
 This countrywide DCCE provision was then adjusted by applying a state-specific relativity derived using NAIC Annual Statement payment data.

-NCCI is now proposing to calculate the DCCE provision more directly by utilizing Rhode Island-specific paid DCCE and losses, reported on the NCCI Call for Policy Year Data ("Financial Call #3").
-Under the proposed methodology, the ratios of reported paid DCCE to paid losses by policy year are developed to a 19th report using DCCE ratio development factors.
+NCCI is now calculating the DCCE provision more directly by utilizing Rhode Islandspecific paid DCCE and losses, reported on the NCCI Call for Policy Year Data ("Financial Call #3").
+Under this new methodology, the ratios of reported paid DCCE to paid losses by policy year are developed to a 19th report using DCCE ratio development factors.
 A 19th-to-ultimate tail factor is applied to reflect expected development beyond the 19th report.
 The proposed DCCE provision is selected based on the ultimate projected DCCE ratios by policy year.